HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize2025.md

 It is a graphics library, so it is more than just image processing.
 It depends on the GDI+ library, the support for System.Drawing varies per library version and system the application is running on.
 System.Drawing.Common is only supported on Windows.

 Unique selling points:
 - Popular package, well-known.
-There ar lots of documentation and examples available, which makes it easy to learn and implement.
+It is well-documented, and there are lots of examples available, which makes it easy to learn and implement.
 - It is a Microsoft package, so it is kept up-to-date.

 Drawbacks:
 - It is Windows only.
 - The real support of file formats by this package is limited.
-- Weirdness of implementation: It is a graphics library, not an image processing library.
+- Implementing image resizing feels weird for me, because it is a graphics library, drawing the resized image on a new bitmap.

 ### Magick.NET